aleister1102/monsterinc/README.md

 - Change history storage with Parquet format
 - Visual HTML diff reports with change highlighting

-### 🔒 Secret/API Keys Detection
-- Scan and detect secrets, API keys, tokens in source code
-- Optimized regex patterns for popular services
-- Integration with crawling and monitoring workflows
-- Detailed reports with context and location

 ### 📈 Reporting and Notifications
 - Interactive HTML reports with DataTables